Book Group Title List

 A 2013 Boston Globe article explains that owning a bookstore has become a popular dream of many people—and has moved from number 15 to number eight on the list of “most-wanted retirement careers.”
 When Wendy Welch decided to open a used book store in Big Stone Gap, Virginia, she knew that fulfilling this ambition would be difficult given the economy, the proliferation of e-readers, and, of course, Amazon.
 Rather than just a place to buy books, she created a community resource where readers of all sorts make connections with others in the community and the reading world at large.
 Her book tells the funny, moving, and unique experiences she and her husband had as they established a small-town space where “people go to define themselves for themselves.”

 Little Women | Louisa May Alcott | BG Alcott

-A classic and much-loved book about the four March sisters (Meg, Jo, Beth, and Amy), Little Women is Alcott’s semi-autobiographical novel.
-When their father leaves to serve in the Civil War, each sister must discover her own inner strengths and talents in order to make her way in the world.
-As the pranks, mishaps, tragedies, successes and small dramas in the girls’ lives unfold, the novel explores themes such as transcendental and feminist ideals, the struggle between caring for others and developing individual happiness, the need to be focused on the inner spiritual self, and the resistance of societal expectations.
+A classic and much-loved novel about the four March sisters (Meg, Jo, Beth, and Amy), Little Women is Alcott’s semi-autobiographical novel.
+It deals with themes such as transcendental and feminist ideals, the struggle between caring for others and developing your own happiness, the need to be focused on the inner spiritual self, and the resistance of societal expectations.